nats-io/nats.node/migration.md

 The `RequestOptions` interface has the following interface and defaults:
 ```
 {
-    timeout: 1000,
-    noMux: false
+    timeout: number; // defaults to `1000`
+    noMux: boolean; // defaults to `false`
+    headers?: MsgHeaders;
+    reply?: string
 }
 ```
-In all cases a request will either succeed and resolve to a message or fail with a timeout or some other error.
+A request will either succeed and resolve to a message or fail with a timeout or some other error.
+If specifying the connection options `headers` and `noResponder`, requests sent to subjects that have no interest will immediately fail with a `ErrorCode.NO_RESPONDER`.